Is Norquist’s influence fading? Some Republicans split with anti-tax activist

 Tennessee Sen. Bob Corker says the only pledge he will keep is his oath of office.
 House Majority Leader Eric Cantor says no one in his home state of Virginia is talking about what leaders in Washington refer to simply as "The Pledge," a Norquist invention that dates to 1986.
 Georgia Sen. Saxby Chambliss says he cares more about his country than sticking to Norquist’s pledge.

 It’s quite an about-face for senior members of a party that long has stood firmly against almost any notion of tax increases.
 And while GOP leaders insist they still don’t want to see taxes go up, the reality of a nation in a debt crisis is forcing some to moderate their opposition to any movement on how much Americans pay to fund their government.
-Republican legislators and Democratic President Barack Obama’s White House are haggling vigorously as they look for ways to reach agreement on detailed tax adjustments and spending cuts before automatic, blunt-force changes
+Republican legislators and Democratic President Barack Obama’s White House are haggling vigorously as they look for ways to reach agreement on detailed tax adjustments and spending cuts before automatic, blunt-force changes occur at the new year.

 Egypt president stands by edicts giving him sweeping powers, says he was within his rights